lihi-f/sample-nodejs/docs/kubernetes.md

     NOTES.txt
 ```

-Defaults live in `values.yaml`.
-Change them there or with `--set` so the chart can grow without rewriting templates.

 | Resource | Role |
 | --- | --- |
 | Deployment | Runs `replicaCount` pods, probes, resources |